-- The Company opened three new company-operated restaurants during the first quarter and, as of March 29, 2016, had 140 company-operated locations and five franchised/licensed locations.
+- The Company opened three new company-operated restaurants and three franchised restaurants during the first quarter.
+As of March 28, 2017, the Company had 165 company-operated locations and 13 franchised/licensed locations (excluding six licensed locations in Santa Barbara County, California) for a system-wide total of 178 locations.

 (1) Adjusted fully distributed pro forma net income and adjusted EBITDA are non-GAAP measures.
 A reconciliation of GAAP net income to each of these measures is included in the accompanying financial data.
 See also “Non-GAAP Financial Measures,” included herein.

-- Depreciation and amortization expense of approximately $15.0 million;
+- Depreciation and amortization expense slightly under $19.0 million;

 The following definitions apply to these terms as used in this release: